Thank you for the abstract, thank you for the concrete

 2016 – Rotterdam

-The project focuses on the “image of the city” of Rotterdam and its possible deconstruction, in order to re-reading and re-appropriate it.
-It moves from a reflection on the concept the “city” inside the city, and in particular, on how contemporary cities, especially if global, can constitute a border itself.
+I first reflected on the concept of the “city” inside the city: on how contemporary cities, especially if global, can constitute a border itself.

-Then, I constructed a scaled model of the building, by using a paper building template, in which I replaced the exterior facades with these images of materials that I previously took.
+Then, I hacked a paper building template (a toy), by replacing the exterior facades with the images of materials that I had previously taken.

-From there, I built these paper towers, making them huff and puff down, and reconstruct the building like in a loop.
+From there, I built paper towers and I used the new blocks to play: I make them huff and puff down while reconstructing the building like in a loop.

 The process served to me to re-shape an imaginary and reflect on the vulnerability of individuals but above all on the vulnerability of the economy, more often idealized and so unmentioned.